 Let's add HTML elements and widgets to a web page, rearrange them, stretch them, recolor them, and set their other attributes just by pointing, clicking, and dragging.
 Let's make direct manipulation work.

 Let's represent program blocks (AST nodes) with HTML elements the user can add, rearrange, and delete by direct manipulation.
-The user interface of the HTML-element editor can be adapted for the purpose.
+The user interface of the HTML-element editor can be adapted for this purpose.

 The plan for Mashweb.Club 1.0 includes:

 We are sharing a detailed white paper on the background of the Mashweb architecture and the code we have written to implement parts of the architecture.
 If you would like to be informed of more developments of the Mashweb architecture and the Mashweb.Club website, please put yourself on our mailing list.
 For the next few months announcements will not occur more than once a week.
 We will not share your email address with anyone.
 Signing up will also give you your own area of Mashweb.Club when that facility is ready.